• Skip to main content

 A Chinese lunar new year staple, nian gao is a savory or sweet sticky rice cake.
 Nian gao given and received as gifts during Chinese New Year is the sweet variety.

-In a week, much of Asia (and Asian communities around the world), will celebrate the Lunar New Year.
+Much of Asia (and Asian communities around the world) will celebrate the Lunar New Year soon to welcome the Year of the Dragon.
 I’ve long had this whimsical idea of experiencing Lunar New Year in different cities in Asia but, alas, what hit the world in 2020 changed all that.
 Perhaps, in the near future… Meanwhile, we can enjoy nian gao at home (even though we’re not Chinese).

 We call it tikoy in the Philippines, home to the oldest Chinatown in the world.
 These days, it comes in so many flavors.
 In the photo above, tikoy in strawberry, pandan, corn and purple yam (ube) flavors.